How to Care for a Mixed Herb Planter

 light for herbs

 Even with a bright windowsill, most gardeners don't have enough natural light indoors for big herb harvests.
 Grow lights can provide ideal conditions if you’re ready to grow herbs indoors or want to start herb transplants indoors for your garden.
-If you’re not sure about your lighting situation, our lighting for indoor herbs blog has a straightforward guide to getting you all set up.
+If you’re not sure about your lighting situation, our lighting for indoor herbs blog has a straightforward guide to get you all set up.

 How Much Water Do You Need for Your Herbs?